hreypar/download-sra/README.md

 use `prefetch` and force it to use aspera to download .sra files, THEN convert them in the local to fastq using fastq-dump

+The FTP server has the data organised as follows: sra/sra-instant/reads/ByRun/sra/SRR/SRRNNN/SRRNNNXXXX/SRRNNNXXXX.sra Where NNN are the first three digits of the accession.

+`prefetch --verbose --transport fasp --max-size 300G SRR1909069`

+OR

+use `fasterq-dump` but I don't know if this means we should check for integrity afterwards.

+`fasterq-dump --verbose --progress --temp output/ --outdir output/ SRR1909069`

 ## About ##